 The Faculty Handbook I-4, 4.2 recognizes the uniqueness of individual faculty and the departments within which they serve by stating that the main responsibility for implementation of evaluation has been placed in the departments.
-Accordingly, departments in the School will:
+Therefore, the surgery department uses the school of medicine guidelines as the basis while taking into account its specificity.